 - Register travel through GPS Alliance.
 At this stage you will be asked to provide your 24/7 emergency contact.
 This must be a University of Minnesota faculty/staff member from your college or department, not a Learning Abroad Center staff member.
 By completing the Travel Registry, students will also obtain required CISI international insurance coverage, which is billed to their UofM student account.

-After a student has completed the steps listed in the Checklist of Students section, UofM faculty or staff can submit a request for the Learning Abroad Center to register the student for placeholder credits for the term they are studying abroad.
+After a student has completed the steps listed in the Checklist of Students section, UofM faculty or staff from the supporing department can submit a request for the Learning Abroad Center to register the student for placeholder credits for the term they are studying abroad.

 Forms and documents required for the student’s participation in a nonaffiliated program must be signed by faculty/staff from the supporting college/department, even those requesting a signature from the student’s study abroad office.
 The Learning Abroad Center is unable to sign forms for nonaffiliated programs.